Cretezy/Noderize/docs/docs/features-linting.md

 ---
 id: features-linting
-title: Feature: Code Linting
+title: Feature: Linting
-sidebar_label: Code Linting
+sidebar_label: Linting
 ---

 To start using linting in Noderize, you can configure it using: